microsoft/vscode-docs/docs/java/java-refactoring.md

 ### Generate getters and setters

 You can bulk generate getters and setters for all new member variables.
-If the class has more than one field, the source action will prompt a Quick Pick for you to select the target fields to use to generate the accessor methods.
+If the class has more than one field, the Source Action will prompt a Quick Pick for you to select the target fields to use to generate the accessor methods.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-refactoring/advancedgettersetter.mp4" type="video/mp4">